mrgnhnt96/revali/doc-site/docs/revali/getting-started/20-run-the-server.md

 On it's own, revali doesn't do anything except analyze your routes and prepare it for constructs to generate code.
 In order to see your server in action, you'll need to use a "Server Construct" to generate the server code.

 :::tip
-Check out the [Revali Server](/constructs/revali_server) construct for more information on how to generate a server.
+Check out the [Revali Server][revali-server] construct for more information on how to generate a server.
 :::

 ## Revali CLI